-Sr. G A 40 04 No. Content Activity Learning outcomes 1 Team Building Role play Types of Teams and Team Building Stages 2 Role of leader in team development Role play Manage your team, your boss, and your colleagues more effectively 3 Art of using negotiations, power and influence Case studies Influencing others from a position of authority 4 Stress Management and Time Management Case studies Effective management of time and strategies to handle stress 5 Leading Virtual Teams Videos, Case studies Strategies for leading a virtual team 6.
-Lab Sessions Students identify industry, contact interviews and ob With the he observations on L a.
-The games and b.
-Developing lec.
-Raising award.
-Developing e.
-Compile refl qualities such a Fairness, Warm divided in group of 5 students each.
-12 Leaders at different levels from them in person, prepare their profiles by servations and present it to the class elp of games and activities bring out leadership qualities and traits.
-It discribes shall focus on students; eadership skills eness of group and people skills eness of group and people skills eness of the students on Leadership lections of the students on Leadership le
+Mod Module Sr. No. Content Activity Learning outcomes 1 Team Building Role play Types of Teams and Team Building Stages 2 Role of leader in team development Role play Manage your team, your boss, and your colleagues more effectively 3 Art of using negotiations, power and influence Case studies Influencing others from a position of authority 4 Stress Management and Time Management Case studies Effective management of time and strategies to handle stress 5 Leading Virtual Teams Videos, Case studies Strategies for leading a virtual team 6.
+Lab Sessions Students identify industry, contact interviews and ob • With the he observations on L a.
+The games an b.
+Developing le c.
+Raising award d.
+Developing e e.
+Compile refi qualities such a Fairness, Warm divided in group of 5 students each. y 12 Leaders at different levels from them in person, prepare their profiles by pervations and present it to the class elp of games and activities bring out leadership qualities and traits. and activities shall focus on students; eadership skills eness of group and people skills mpowering style of leadership lections of the students on Leadership as ; Enthusiasm, Integrity, Toughness, th, Humility, Confidence &Fostering anaging Conflict, Using Diversity, Risking